How to clean baby teeth

-Even though your child’s first set of teeth aren’t permanent, it’s important to keep your toddler’s teeth clean for his healthy development and we know exactly how to clean baby teeth.
+Even though your baby’s first set of teeth aren’t permanent, it’s important to keep your toddler’s teeth clean for his healthy development and we know exactly how to clean baby teeth.
 Cavities form when the naturally occurring bacteria in your toddler’s mouth combine with sugars in the food residues left on his teeth, producing an acid that attacks his tooth enamel.

-Teaching your little one to care for his teeth offers another great chance for you to bond, while helping make trips to the dentist easier and instilling lifelong healthy dental habits early on.
+Teaching your baby to care for his teeth offers another great chance for you to bond, while helping make trips to the dentist easier and instilling lifelong healthy dental habits early on.
 Read on to know more about baby dental health and baby teeth cleaning.

 When to Clean Your Toddler’s Teeth

 It is crucial to maintain baby dental hygiene.
 Your toddler will need his teeth cleaned at least twice a day.
-After breakfast and after his evening meal are ideal times, but before bed is the most important time to brush a child's teeth; decay-causing bacteria are more likely to grow at night.
+After breakfast and after his evening meal are ideal times, but before bedtime is the most important time to brush a child's teeth; decay-causing bacteria are more likely to grow at night.

 How to Brush Your Toddler’s Teeth

 - The best way to brush baby teeth is to appeal to your toddler's sense of independence (only big boys and girls get to brush their own teeth), provide some tasty toothpaste and a small, soft toothbrush like JOHNSON’S® baby toothbrush, and the task may be greeted with the same enthusiasm as a new toy.

 - Use a pea-size amount of toothpaste containing fluoride.
 Too much fluoride could cause permanent tooth stains